 semi-permanent dyes through the skin during the more than 30 minutes

+that dyes remain on the scalp.
 In 1979, a US study found a significant relationship between frequency and duration of hair dye use and breast cancer (J Nat Cancer Inst, 1979; 62: 277-83).
-Those at greatest risk were 50 to 79 year olds, suggesting that cancer takes years to develop. |
+Those at greatest risk were 50 to 79 year olds, suggesting that cancer takes years to develop. | Women who started dyeing their hair at

 age 20 had twice the risk of those who'd started at 40.